 What follows are best practices when it comes to crafting an ebook:

 - Make it valuable to the audience.
-Specifically, the information provided should be interesting to your readers, and higher level than what might be found in a website blurb or short-form blog post.
-Your ebook should provide depth when it comes to the topic at hand.
+Specifically, the information provided should be interesting to your readers, and higher level or more in-depth than what might be found in a website blurb or short-form blog post.
+Your ebook should provide actionable advice, specific details, and thorough information when it comes to the topic at hand.

 - Use plenty of visuals.
-Similar to other long-form content types, it’s important to break apart the editorial content through use of headers, subheads, bullet points, numbered lists and callouts.
-Ebooks are also ideal foundations for videos, graphs, charts and infographics.
+Similar to other long-form content types, it’s important to break apart the editorial content through the use of headers, subheads, bullet points, numbered lists, and callouts.
+Ebooks are also ideal foundations for videos, graphs, charts, and infographics.